YACA-Monitor 4.0 - In Situ Diagnostics of Java 8 Programs with 3D Visualization of Call Stack Dependencies

 BY MARKUS SPRUNCK

 The new version of YACA-Monitor brings simplified handling, better performance and many further improvements.
+Main changes are:

-A) Yaca-Agent is now a webserver for the Yaca-Monitor complete application
+- Yaca-Agent is now a webserver for the Yaca-Monitor complete application

-D) support for OS X,
+- Support for OS X,

-E) black and white lists and
+- Black and white lists and

-F) Java 8 support
+- Java 8 support

-ours with finding out how your own code and 3rd-party libraries interact.
+Working with Java is characterized by spending endless hours with finding out how your own code and 3rd-party libraries interact.
 Some parts of the desperately needed information can be obtained by reading the code, some views of your development environment and/or documentation.
 The genuine problem, is to find out how all the classes are actually interacting during runtime.

-However, modern Java code uses often late binding based on the inversion of control pattern.
+However, the modern Java code uses often late binding based on the inversion of control pattern.
 This is especially true for all spring framework bases applications and modern Java EE based enterprise applications.
 Here many dependencies are dynamically created at startup and/or determined during runtime.
 To make all this worse, these approaches excessively use proxies, which make the call hierarchies even longer and more intransparent.
 No wonder that we as developers spend so much time with the dynamic analysis of source code, frameworks and medium level design.